 Senator Marvin Logan, Marvell Logan, sorry, Democrat Kentucky.

-While I am quite sure that Justice Black is not a member of the Ku Klux Klan, what we we what we do if we if he were.
+While I am quite sure that Justice Black is not a member of the Ku Klux Klan, what we do if he were?

 I've never heard of any justice being required to resign because of affiliations with any organization he may have chanced to join.